Clock Display Note

 and two auxiliary audio sources.

-connected to a CD changer with disc title memory, CD titles may be entered and
+a CD changer with disc title memory, CD titles may be entered and displayed for

-displayed for discs played in the changer.
-The title length and title capacity
+discs played in the changer.
+The title length and title capacity varies

-varies depending on the model of CD changer used; titles cannot be input for MP3
+depending on the model of CD changer used; titles cannot be input for MP3 discs.

-unit allows you to choose "keyed" or "unit on" clock
+allows you to choose "keyed" or "unit on" clock operation.

-operation.
-When the clock has been given display priority and the unit is turned
+When the clock has been given display priority and the unit is turned off, the

-off, the clock will be displayed whenever the ignition key is in the
+clock will be displayed whenever the ignition key is in the "on" or

-"on" or "accessory" position.
-If the clock is not given
+"accessory" position.
+If the clock is not given display priority, the

-providing high power output, this unit can draw a substantial amount of current.
+high power output, this unit can draw a substantial amount of current.
+Per

-Per Alpine, this receiver's constant power wire must be connected directly to
+Alpine, this receiver's constant power wire must be connected directly to the

-the positive terminal of the battery in your vehicle, and 10-gauge wire must be
+positive terminal of the battery in your vehicle, and 10-gauge wire must be used

 in-line fuse holder with a 20- to 30-amp fuse and a ring terminal (the ring